slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 #### Deployment of other team's artifacts

 In this demo, the attestations are stored along the container.
-This means that to store the delpoyment attestation, the team calling the evaluator need write access to the registry, so it will not work if you try to delpoy an image that you do not own since you will not have write access to the registry account.
+This means that to store the deployment attestation, the team calling the evaluator need write access to the registry, so it will not work if you try to delpoy an image that you do not own since you will not have write access to the registry account.
 The workaround is to create an organization regiistry account on docker, and use that to store all attestations.
 Follow these steps:

-1. Update the [Sign function](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/deployment/evaluate/evaluate.go#L91) used to sign the delpoyment attestation.
+1. Update the [Sign function](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/deployment/evaluate/evaluate.go#L91) used to sign the deployment attestation.
 This function is also used for signing the release attestation, but we shoudl not change the logics for signing the release attestation.
 You will need to add `RegistryClientOpts` to  [cosign.CheckOpts](https://github.com/laurentsimon/slsa-policy/blob/main/cmd/evaluator/internal/utils/crypto/crypto.go#L191-L199) - See [here](https://github.com/slsa-framework/slsa-verifier/blob/v2.5.1/verifiers/internal/gha/verifier.go#L275-L281) for example.
 2. Add an option to the evaluator CLI.
 3. Update your deployment evaluator to use the new option.
 4. Share your code with us!
 We can merge it in [slsa-policy repository](https://github.com/laurentsimon/slsa-policy).